1958 Assistant Director, Residence Life, Housing and Dining Services-Business Services

-The Assistant Director, Residence Life, Housing and Dining Services-Business Services is supervised by the Director, Residence Life, Housing and Dining Services, directly supervises several clerical and support staff members in Residence Life, Housing and Dining Services, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other status changes of those supervised.
+The Assistant Director, Residence Life, Housing and Dining Services-Business Services is supervised by the Director, Residence Life, Housing and Dining Services, directly supervises The ResNet Administrator, the Web Programmer Analyst/Server Administrator, and several clerical and support staff members in Residence Life, Housing and Dining Services, and makes recommendations which are given particular weight regarding the hiring, firing, advancement, promotion, and other status changes of those supervised.

 OFFICE OF HUMAN RESOURCES